Attack-to-Mitigation PBQ Tables

 Symptom or evidenceLikely problemBest mitigation direction

-Router changes made by shared admin accountWeak accountabilityNamed accounts, TACACS+, command authorization, accounting logs
+Router changed via a shared admin accountWeak accountabilityNamed accounts, TACACS+, command authorization, accounting logs

-SNMP community string observed in packet captureInsecure management protocolUse SNMPv3 with authentication and privacy
+SNMP community string seen in a packet captureInsecure management protocolUse SNMPv3 with authentication and privacy

-Management interface reachable from guest VLANExcessive exposureACLs, management VLAN, jump host, firewall rules
+Management interface reachable from the guest VLANExcessive exposureACLs, dedicated management VLAN, jump host, firewall rules

 1. Identify the affected layer: physical, wireless, Layer 2, IP, DNS, application, identity, or provider edge.